aws-samples/sample-document-standardization-with-bedrock-and-translate/README.md

 Once you have updated the *word_template.docx* to your liking, **upload it to the *docstandardizationstack-inputbucket* created by CloudFormation**.
 If you do not want to make any changes, upload this document to the input S3 bucket as-is.
 Your output documents will follow the formatting specified in *word_template.docx*, regardless of the input format.
 For example, if your original document has H1 text in black, bold letters but *word_template.docx* specifies that H1 text should be blue and italic, the output doc will have H1 text in blue and italic.

-When *word_template.docx* is uploaded for the first time, english, spanish and french path folders will automatically be created in the input bucket.
+When *word_template.docx* is uploaded for the first time, english, spanish and french folders will automatically be created in *docstandardizationstack-inputbucket*.

 ![](pictures/input_bucket.png)